Luke Wilder is anything but Wild.

 An EMT by training, Wilder hopes to one day call a San Diego-area fire house his home base.
 First apprehensive about accepting Helix’s offer, he was a worried about whether his sex scenes could affect his future.
 “After a while my worry kind of wore off and I saw how many of these people were living their own lives, and kind of doing porn for fun,” he says.
 Wilder felt free to spend his time putting out the fires of lust in his bottoms with his own impressive hose.
 (It’s the most obvious joke in the world but I fucking had too.
 Had.
 Too.)

 Our bi buff beauty explained that, in this day and age, no employer is going to search so hard as to accidentally dox your exploits.
-“People think, ‘I’ll go to apply to this job and someone will Google me and they’ll discover the porn.’
-They are worried that the employer will be like, ‘Oh hey, I watched a porn film of that guy,’ and then the process will halt.
+“People think, ‘I’ll go to apply to this job and someone will Google me and they’ll discover the gay porn.’
+They are worried that the employer will be like, ‘Oh hey, I watched a gay porn video of that guy,’ and then the process will halt.
 But the more I looked into it, the more I found no one who is hiring is going to be that guy.”

 Measured, researched responses are the Motus Operandi of this genteel, grounded man.
 Even in discovering his sexuality, Wilder never wandered aimlessly.